IsaacHager/CS331_Project_Password-Vault/README.md

 ### Description of Files
   UserLoginUI.java - Simple Java command line implementation of an interface to allow users to
     add passwords to database and 'login'.
+  PasswordManager.java - Provides functionality for encrypting and adding passwords to the database,
+    verifying passwords, etc.
+  PasswordDatabase.java - Contains an array of users and functionality to write and read stored data
+    to a file.
   README.md - This file

 ### Project Overview